Cabin Touchless

 Dry floors, premium feel, compliance

 Wet floors create slip risks and damage traveler perception.
-Airlines and airports
+Airlines and airports also require ADA compliance, clear wayfinding, and a cohesive design that reinforces the brand standard in premium lounges and terminals.

 - Keep water inside the basin during wash & dry